 - Stipend or budget request

-We will notify you upon receiving your application and be in touch pending further review.
+We will notify you upon receiving your application and be in touch within 1-2 weeks of the application deadline.
 Don't hesitate to email us if you have questions.

 Also check out our Past Residents.